Rush Limbaugh, broadcast excellence from the Limbaugh Institute for Advanced Conservative Studies.

 Let me ask you this question, Justin.

-Imagine you're uh Harry Reed, your Nancy Pelosi.
+Imagine you're Harry Reid, you're Nancy Pelosi.

-And somebody calls you and says, by the way, will would moderate liberals be allowed in our party?
+And somebody calls you and says, by the way, would moderate liberals be allowed in our party?

-Well, yeah, liberal, but I'm pro I'm pro-life.
+Oh, yeah, liberal, but I'm pro-life.

 No, we don't even want you speaking at our convention.